patsylala/kwago-siteleaf/02-programs.md

 Komura;
 -------------

 Co-designed with Warehouse Eight, *Komura;* is an independent initiative that aims to explore creative ways to make and experience literature.
 Since its launched in November 2018, it has evolved from being just a book fair and has spawned new programs that seek to provide holistic support for the readers and storytellers community: Komura; Studio (talks and workshop), Pixel (tech-based narrative and media), Creators Grant (funding for creators), Playground (zine market) and Directory (online database of independent and specialty creators and shops).
-More details about Komura; are found in our <a href="www.hellokomura.com">website</a>.
+More details about Komura; are found in our [website](http://www.hellokomura.com).

 <br />